-There's been lots of change going on lately, especially to the way you are learning.
+There's been lots of change going on lately, especially in the way you are learning.

 Restrictions are still needed in some areas to help keep the whole community safe during COVID-19.
 There are also some changes at school.

-Right now, it is hard to know how long these new changes will stay in place, or if more will be needed as the year goes on.
+Right now, it's hard to know how long these new changes will stay in place, or if more will be needed as the year goes on.

 All these changes and uncertainty might make you feel confused, angry or overwhelmed.
 There are things you can do to look after your health and wellbeing.
 Remember, the kind of support you need may change as time passes.

 It's also important to remember your teachers and your school community are there to support you.
 Your school should be a safe place to learn and somewhere where you can get extra support if you need to.

 Talk to a teacher or school wellbeing member

 If things are getting too much, or you're worried about someone at home, talk to a trusted staff member or another trusted adult.